 Benchling Raises $14.5M From Benchmark to Advance Life Sciences Research.
 Read the announcement.

 Five Takeaways from Benchling’s First User Forum.
 Read the blog.

 Bringing Industrialization to the Biotech Revolution.
 Read the blog.

 Obsidian Therapeutics: Unlocking Pivotal R&D Answers.
-Watch the video.
+Read the customer story.

 Agenus: Building a Global Informatics Platform.
-Watch the video.
+Read the customer story.